Pilots as Mechanics

 Who should become both a pilot and mechanic?

 Feel free to leave comments and ask questions below.
-I would especially love to hear from pilots who are also aircraft mechanics!
+We would especially love to hear from pilots who are also aircraft mechanics!

 Captain Judy Rice